How do I automatically alert my team about tickets nearing an SLA breach?

-You'll want to begin by creating and applying SLA policies to tickets in your account.
-You can see a specific example of how to implement this in How to use SLAs to prioritize tickets during high-volume periods or general instructions for creating SLAs in Defining and using SLA policies (Professional and Enterprise).
+Begin by creating and applying SLA policies to tickets in your account.
+You can see a specific example of how to implement this in the article: How to use SLAs to prioritize tickets during high-volume periods.
+For general instructions for creating SLAs, see the article: Defining and using SLA policies.

-- The Ticket Tag condition and action are used to ensure the automation doesn't fire more than once.
+- The Ticket: Tags condition and action are used to ensure the automation doesn't fire more than once.
 Learn more about these concepts in this article: About automations and how they work.

-- Under Perform these actions, you may wish to notify an individual user, a group of users, or even an external target or integration.
+- Under Perform these actions, notify an individual user, a group of users, or even an external target or integration.